 Here, we have collected some opinions from those experts who have a vast knowledge about blades.
 Throughout their time, they have followed these techniques and got results.
 But, let’s see how we’ve done this article, first.

-First, we made contact with these people who have an authority about these areas i.e. knives and other blade related topics, survival gears and topics related to blades.
+First, we made contact with these people who have an authority about these areas i.e. types of knives, dangers of knives and other blade related topics, survival gears, and knife safety policy.
 Everyone has a blog or website which are super cool for like-minded people to follow.
 You can have a look at their website and I’m sure that you will learn so many things.
 I can say that; I’ve learned a lot!

 So, everyone was asked to share their opinion about “What Not to Do When You Are Using a Sharp Blade (Your ONE advice)?”
 Upon receiving their responses, this article is made.
 So, let’s check out what the experts said about it!